Historic Sites of Manitoba: Betsey Ramsay Gravesite (Municipality of Bifrost-Riverton)

 The grave is municipally-designated heritage site (1989).
 It underwent restoration during the winter of 2022-2023.

 A list of burials in this cemetery is available from the Manitoba Genealogical Society, including a searchable online database available to members at the MGS Manitoba Name Index (MANI).
 Some additional information is contained in the 1996 MGS publication Carved in Stone: Manitoba Cemeteries and Burial Sites, revised edition, Special Projects Publication, 106 pages.

 Betsey Ramsay’s Grave, Manitoba Historic Resources Branch.

-We thank Elizabeth Hibbert, Ruth Christie, and Rose Kuzina for providing additional information used here.
+We thank Elizabeth Hibbert, Ruth Christie, Rose Kuzina, and Greg Petzold for providing additional information used here.